Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/www/ReflectiveDiscussion.md

 ---
-title: Alignment with UNICEF Goals & Principles
+title: Alignment with Sustainable Development Goals (SDG)
 ---

 🌏 UNICEF proposed 17 sustainable development goals which act as a blueprint to achieve a better and more sustainable future for all.
 A further 9 principles were proposed for the implementation of technology-enabled programs.
 Being at a junction of development when extreme weather is becoming more frequent and conflicts more intense, engineers must use these goals as guidance to achieve sustainable development and preserve a future for posterity. <br />